edinburgh-napier/set09121/lectures/lecture13.md

 - There are many steering behaviours out there.
     - Refer to the AI book for some of the most useful.
+    - or to this online resource: [Steering Behaviors For Autonomous Characters by C.W.
+Reynolds](https://www.red3d.com/cwr/steer/gdc99/)
 - You can even define your own if you like.
 - We will only look at four:
  - **Seek** : move towards a target.